WATER SKILLS

 |---|---|---|

-| Clear mountain creek | Filter with a maintained backpacking filter and keep clean/dirty sides separated. | Do not dunk clean bottle threads or let the outlet touch dirty hands. |
+| Clear mountain creek with little human impact | Use a maintained filter rated for bacteria/protozoa, then protect the clean side. | Do not dunk clean bottle threads or let the outlet touch dirty hands. |

-| Silty or muddy water | Let it settle first, prefilter debris, then filter the clearer top water. | Forcing grit through a filter clogs it fast and can damage some systems. |
+| Silty or muddy water | Let it settle first, prefilter debris through cloth or a coffee filter, then treat the clearer top water. | Forcing grit through a filter clogs it fast and can damage some systems. |

-| Questionable source near people, flooding, or poor sanitation | Boil when practical, or filter then disinfect if your setup supports that. | Many common filters are not virus purifiers. |
+| Questionable source near people, flooding, sewage, or poor sanitation | Boil when practical, or filter then disinfect if your setup supports that. | Many common backpacking filters are not virus purifiers. |

-| Chemical, fuel, algae bloom, or mining runoff concern | Find another source or carry water. | Normal camping filters do not magically remove every chemical or toxin. |
+| Chemical, fuel, harmful algae bloom, agricultural, or mining runoff concern | Find another source or carry water. | Boiling, chlorine, iodine, and normal camping filters do not make every chemical or toxin safe. |

 The clean-side rule